jordanjanakievski/jordanjanakievski/README.md

 👋 Hi, my name is Jordan Janakievski

-🎓 I am a second-year computer science student at the University of Toronto
+🎓 I am a third-year computer science student at the University of Toronto

-⌨️ I enjoy full-stack web development and finding new ways artificial intelligence can be implemented into my workflow
+⌨️ I enjoy all things development and finding new ways artificial intelligence can be implemented into my workflow

 📌 Building software for social good has been a core aspect of my development journey